top of page

 These are not distractions from purpose.
 They are what make purpose sustainable.

 We see a consistent pattern once businesses move out of survival mode.
+Owners begin to:

 • Expand access for underserved communities